 - Claiming For A Child’s Playground Accident

-- Calculating Compensation For Playground Accident Claims
+- Time Limits For Claiming Playground Accident Compensation

 There are various laws in place that try to ensure you and your child are safe when using public playgrounds and play areas in general.
 In general terms, they all mean that park operators, such as the council/local authority, need to try and ensure the safety of anybody that enters their facilities.
 In regards to claiming compensation for playground injuries, you’ll need to show that: